geovedi/book-notes/2021/unsettled.notes.md

   - The necessity of preparing for known past climate changes and extreme weather events was underscored.

 ## Closing Thoughts
-- Author's Journey and Perspectives
+- Koonin's Journey and Perspectives
-  - The book reflects a 15-year journey in climate and energy, evolving the author's views.
+  - The book reflects a 15-year journey in climate and energy, evolving Koonin's views.
-  - Initially motivated to address climate catastrophe, the author became critical of how climate science is presented.
+  - Initially motivated to address climate catastrophe, Koonin became critical of how climate science is presented.
-  - The author sought to synthesize experiences, understanding the complexity of climate and energy.
+  - Koonin sought to synthesize experiences, understanding the complexity of climate and energy.
   - The richness of the subjects, gaps in knowledge, and importance of the topics were highlighted.
   - Dismay was expressed about misrepresentations by some climate scientists and scientists' complicity in these misrepresentations.
   - Difficulties in understanding assessment reports and the media's role in creating hysteria were noted.